Reducing dangerous swelling in traumatic brain injury: Injected nanoparticles reduce swelling and secondary brain damage in preclinical research.

 The scientists have begun first steps to obtain FDA approval for a clinical trial.

 Traumatic brain injuries affect approximately 2.5 million people in the U.S. each year, according to a 2010 Centers for Disease Control report.
-However, these numbers don’t account for individuals who did not receive medical care, had outpatient care or who received care at a federal facility, such as persons serving in the U.S. military.
+However, these numbers don’t account for individuals who did not receive medical care, had outpatient care, or received care at a federal facility, such as persons serving in the U.S. military.
 Soldiers who serve in the U.S. military are at high risk for traumatic brain injury.

 After a traumatic brain injury, the body launches an inflammatory reaction that triggers a cascade of immune responses that result in brain swelling.